Embird Embroidery Software

 B

-Shade Color.
-These colors are derived automatically from the Basic Color of the object, but you can define your own custom shades.
-Click the color box to access the Color Mixer.
+Shade Color: While these are automatically derived from the Basic Color, you can click the color box to manually select a custom thread shade via the Color Mixer.

 C